July 6, 1907 – Magdalena Carmen Frida Kahlo y Calderón:

 “I paint myself because I am often alone, and I am the subject I know best.”

-The Portland Art Museum (PAM) was to have been having sold-out crowds for Frida Kahlo, Diego Rivera, and Mexican Modernism this summer, and as a member I was looking forward to early admission and the opening party.
+The Portland Art Museum (PAM) was to have been having sold-out crowds for Frida Kahlo, Diego Rivera, and Mexican Modernism last summer, and as a member, I was looking forward to early admission and the opening party.
 Then, some damn pandemic spoiled that.
 It is now rescheduled for Spring 2022.

 Queer artist Frida Kahlo is one of the most iconic Mexicans of all time.
 When I hear the word Mexico, I think of her first.
 Her brilliant paintings hang in museums all over our pretty planet.
 Kahlo was known for her colorful clothing celebrating Mexican traditional designs.
 Her fashion sense extended to the corsets, crutches and prosthetic legs she needed due to her disability.